Rams901/Green-App/README.md

 The greenpet.rar has the files for the Application on androidstudio.

-Here is an example on how it would look like in your phone camera.
+Here is an example on how our model generates stickers for flowers:
 ![helloword4](https://user-images.githubusercontent.com/47258547/85229344-0e784d00-b3e1-11ea-8bdf-9c23fc169a19.jpg)

 It is recommended to try this on a conda environment.